 The woman’s Neanderthal ancestry goes back to 70-80 generations, or perhaps 2,000-3,000 years, said Johannes Krause, a palaeogeneticist at the MPI-EVA.

-Both the remains are not related to later Europeans, ancient or modern, meaning that their lineages must have disappeared from the region, but, the study showed a connection between Bacho Kiro people and contemporary East Asians and Native Americans.
+Both the remains are not related to later Europeans, ancient or modern, meaning that their lineages must have disappeared from the region.
+However, the study showed a connection between Bacho Kiro people and contemporary East Asians and Native Americans.

 Moreover, the Bacho Kiro remains reveal that they once lived across Eurasia, but vanished from Europe and lived on in Asia.